Skip to main content

 Pro Tip

-If you are installing an Everpure system for the first time, budget an additional $150-250 for the filter head and a dedicated drinking faucet.
+If you are installing an Everpure system for the first time, budget for the filter head and a dedicated drinking faucet — the head and faucet together typically cost as much as or more than the cartridge set itself.
 The initial system cost is steep, but after that, your only ongoing expense is this cartridge set once per year.
 Many plumbers are familiar with Everpure from commercial installations and can complete a residential install in under an hour.

 Pros & Cons